Ternary tree: Properties of ternary trees

+here, $[k]$ denotes the node position based on sequentialisation in tree traversal using breadth-first search (BFS) algorithm option.

 Common operations

 Insertion

 Nodes can be inserted into ternary trees in between three other nodes or added after an external node.
 In Ternary trees, a node that is inserted is specified as to which child it is.

 External nodes

 Say that the external node being added onto is node A. To add a new node after node A, A assigns the new node as one of its children and the new node assigns node A as its parent.

 Internal nodes

 Insertion on internal nodes is more complex than on external nodes.
 Say that the internal node is node A and that node B is the child of A. (If the insertion is to insert a right child, then B is the right child of A, and similarly with a left child insertion or mid child.)
 A assigns its child to the new node and the new node assigns its parent to A. Then the new node assigns its child to B and B assigns its parent as the new node.